marek-saji/noplacelikecode/_posts/2023-01-20-hyphens-last-resort.md

   </div>
 </div>

-## The 2023 solution
+## The solution

+Let’s try to address the shortcomings of previous attempts with what we have at our disposal in 2023.

+You will not like it.

-In addition to adding soft hyphens, wrap each word in an element with `display: inline-block`.
+In addition to adding soft hyphens, wrap _each word_ in an element with `display: inline-block`.

 This will prefer carrying whole block to the next line before